EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 # Ian's Insights:

 Today we satisfied our business security use case of automating responses to risky sign-in behaviour and got bonus points for providing 3 separate automated logic apps each with different outcomes.
-Each of these logic apps automate either restting a password, disabling an account, or revoking sign-in sessions.
-To reduce overhead on our SOC, the apps also automate an email to the user's manager, and update the incident so the analyst working the incident doesn't retrace steps.
+Each of these logic apps will automate either restting a password, disabling an account, or revoking sign-in sessions.
+To reduce overhead on our SOC, the apps also automate an email to the user's manager, and update the incident so the analyst working the incident doesn't have to.
 It may feel like we're reinventing the wheel if you've got E5 licenses, but that's not always in the cards and those companies need protection too right?
 This is a practical solution for E3 or P2 customers until they can make the leap to E5.

 # In this Post We:
 We dove into how the following tools can enhance your security posture, providing practical examples and best practices: